 The peak days for travel at Thanksgiving are the Wednesday before and the Sunday after.
-For Christmas and New Years, it is December 22 through the 24 and December 29 and January 2.
+For Christmas and the New Year, it is December 22 through the 24 and December 29 and January 2.
 Traveling on the holiday itself is the best day to travel, but for most of us, that defeats the purpose.
-If you can fly out earlier or stay later, that is the optimum.
-You will reduce your costs and avoid the long lines and delays.
+If you can fly out earlier or stay later, that is optimum.
+You will reduce your costs and avoid long lines and delays.

 Early morning or late night flights usually results in fewer people at the airport.
 Flight statistics show early morning flights have a better on-time performance.
 If your flight is canceled, you have a better chance of getting on a later flight that same day.
 Canceled flights later in the day may result in an overnight stay at the airport or the nearest hotel.